Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Grant schema access to your Postgres role

 If your replication role does not own the schemas and tables you are replicating from, make sure to grant access.
-Run these commands for each schema:
+For example, the following commands grant access to all tables in the public schema to Postgres role replication_user:

-GRANT SELECT ON ALL TABLES IN SCHEMA <schema_name> TO <role_name>;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO replication_user;

-ALTER DEFAULT PRIVILEGES IN SCHEMA <schema_name> GRANT SELECT ON TABLES TO <role_name>;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO replication_user;

 Granting SELECT ON ALL TABLES IN SCHEMA instead of naming the specific tables avoids having to add privileges later if you add tables to your publication.